infinum/JS-justTodoIt/README.md

 #### 3.1.4.
 Account activation

 Account activation and password reset pages are a bit different from other pages - they do not have the same layout - there is no header component and the content of the page is centred in the middle of the screen.
-Think about how you can achieve this without having `*ngIf`s for hiding/showing elements or style adjustments.
+Think about how you can achieve this without having `if`s for hiding/showing elements or style adjustments.

 ![Account activation](./.assets/app/account-activation.png)